ClementTsang/bottom/docs/README.md

 ## Deploying

-Deploying is done via [mike](https://github.com/jimporter/mike).
+Deploying is done via [mike](https://github.com/jimporter/mike) in order to get versioning.
 Typically, this is done through CI, but can be done manually if needed.

 ### Nightly docs